Are you ready to discover your college program?

 Pro: Community Colleges Tend to Be Local

-The middle of a pandemic isn't exactly the best time to move out of state.
+Maybe your plans aren't to move out of state.
 Even before COVID-19, 80% of college students chose a school in their home state, according to a Sallie Mae and Ipsos report.
 And during the COVID-19 era, it makes a lot of sense to stay close to home.

 Even before COVID-19, 80% of college students chose a school in their home state.